markkampe/Toys/README.md

 cd Desktop
 mkdir CS062_Workspace
 ```

-   An icon for the new folder should appear on your Desktop.
+   after which an icon for the new folder should appear on your Desktop.

 2. If you do not already have a github account, go to github.com and
    [register a new personal user account](https://help.github.com/en/articles/signing-up-for-a-new-github-account).

-3. You should have, in your email, an invitation to join the github group
+3. You should have received an email invitation to join the github group
    for this course.
 If you follow the link in that message, it will take
    you to a screen that gives you the opportunity to accept that inviation.
    Once you are a member of the course github group you will be able to